 Do your research

 Continuously researching and exploring how to properly transition to a zero waste lifestyle is essential to be able to maintain your cause.
 Many advocates espouse the “5 Rs” of zero waste living, which is a popular and efficient system to follow to remind everyone of the necessary steps to a reduced carbon footprint.
 One, refusing what you do not need.
 Two, reducing what you need and use.
-Three, reusing what you consume.
+Three, reusing what you consume, and sticking to reusable items like strong hessian bags instead of plastic.
 Four, recycling what you can’t refuse or reuse.
 And lastly, rot or compost the rest of the biodegradable waste.
 More research will help you find out where to donate, sell, upcycle, and properly recycle your stuff instead of throwing it all away.

 Joining zero waste communities in person or online is a good way to find more encouragement and support to continue on this path to help save the environment.